looker-open-source/gcs-storage-intelligence-block/README.md

 <div style="text-align: justify; line-height: 1.5;">
 <h1>Coming Soon</h1>
-This section details the projects that will be integrated into Storage Insights: <br> <br>
+This section details the projects that will be integrated into Storage Intelligence: <br> <br>

 <br>
 We are currently developing additional features that will provide complementary insights to your Google Cloud Storage analysis.